LeyangYu1996/EC601_Mini_Project1/README.md

 It's only for learning

-This project uses python 3.* and DO NOT support python 2.*
+This project requires tweepy, urllib, google.cloud, PILLOW and ffmpeg libraries.

 Setting up authentication for Google Cloud is REQUIRED before running this program

-Please put the direction of your fonts into the place of main.py